Tomás Mendes

-Tomás Alage Mendes Mendes (born 21 November 2004) is a Spanish professional footballer who plays as a defensive midfielder for Portuguese club FC Alverca, on loan from Deportivo Alavés.
+Tomás Alage Mendes Mendes (born 21 November 2004) is a Spanish professional footballer who plays as a defensive midfielder for Deportivo Alavés.

 Club career

 Mendes was a youth product of La Mojonera and Almería, before joining the youth academy of Alavés in 2018.
 He began his senior career with the reserves Alavés B in 2020.
 On 4 March 2021, Mendes signed a professional contract keeping him with Alavés at least until 2023.
 He was a mainstay with Alavés B at the age of 17, and helped them win the 2021–22 Tercera División RFEF and earn promotion.
 He made his first appearance with the senior Alavés team in a 3–0 Copa del Rey win over Unami on 30 November 2021, coming on as a substitute in the 84th minute.
 He made his La Liga and professional debut with Alavés in a 4–0 loss to Celta Vigo on 7 May 2022, coming on in the 82nd minute.

 On 10 July 2025, Mendes moved abroad for the first time in his career, joining FC Alverca of the Portuguese Primeira Liga on a one-year loan deal.